pabma/MuSe-FuTa/README.md

 <img src="Images/Img_slice_transversal.png" width="325" /> <img src="Images/Img_slice_coronal.png" width="325" /> <img src="Images/Img_slice_sagittal.png" width="325" />
 <img src="Images/Img_2_transversal.png" width="325" /> <img src="Images/Img_2_coronal.png" width="325" /> <img src="Images/Img_2_sagittal.png" width="325" />

 This sofware has been specially developed to improve the quality of the cardiac structures in medical imaging, and its sourronding areas (like the lungs).
-As such, the selected images show this structores with special detail, while not being as detailded as the model allows in other sections of the body.
+As such, the selected images show this regions with special detail, while not being as detailded as the model allows in other parts of the body.

 **STEP 3)** Assigning properties to each label.